Flexible Working Arrangements Policy

 Waivers and variations

-- Only the Director of Human Resource Management has authority to vary or waive the provisions of this policy in individual cases.
+- Only the Director of People and Capability has authority to vary or waive the provisions of this policy in individual cases.

-- Only the Vice-Chancellor and the Director of Human Resource Management have authority to vary or waive the provisions of this policy in the case of a critical event requiring the closure of all or part of a University campus or campuses.
+- Only the Vice-Chancellor and the Director of People and Capability have authority to vary or waive the provisions of this policy in the case of a critical event requiring the closure of all or part of a University campus or campuses.